Naoki Tanaka (kickboxer): Move to lightweight

-Tanaka was scheduled to face Fumiya Kawashima at Rise 112 on July 30, 2016, in a super lightweight bout, 5kg heavier than his previous fights.
+Tanaka was scheduled to face Fumiya Kawashima at Rise 112 on July 30, 2016, in a super lightweight bout, 5 kg heavier than his previous fights.
 Tanaka won the fight by unanimous decision, with scores of 30–29, 30–28 and 30–28.

-Tanaka was scheduled to face Keisuke Niwa at Rise 114 on November 25, 2016, in a lightweight (63kg) bout.
+Tanaka was scheduled to face Keisuke Niwa at Rise 114 on November 25, 2016, in a lightweight (63 kg) bout.
 Tanaka was at the time the #5 ranked RISE lightweight, while Niwa came into the bout as the #4 ranked lightweight contender.
 Tanaka won the fight by a third-round knockout.
 He knocked Niwa down with a right straight after the halfway point of the third round, before stopping him with a left hook at the 2:21 minute mark.

 Tanaka was scheduled to face the former NJKF lightweight champion Ikki at Rise 115 on January 28, 2017.
 The fight was ruled a unanimous decision draw after the first three rounds were fought, with all three judges scoring the bout at event 29–29.
 Ikki was awarded a majority decision, after an extra round was fought.

 Next Challenger Tournament

 Tanaka participated in a four-man next challenger tournament, held to decide the next challenger for Fukashi Mizutani's lightweight title.
 Tanaka, who was at the time the #3 ranked lightweight contender, was scheduled to fight a rematch with the #5 ranked Fumiya Kawashima in the tournament semifinals at Rise 117 on May 20, 2017.
-The other semifinal paring consisted of the #1 ranked Shohei Asahara and the #2 ranked Ikki.
+The other semifinal pairing consisted of the #1 ranked Shohei Asahara and the #2 ranked Ikki.

 Tanaka made quick work of his semifinal opponent, needing only 58 seconds to knock Kawashima with a head kick.
 Tanaka faced Shohei Asahara in the tournament finals, held at Rise 118 on July 17, 2017.
 Following a relatively even first round, Asahara knocked Tanaka out with a devastating left hook six seconds into the second round.
-Tanaka was unable to make a quick recovery inside of the ring, and had to be stretchered out.
+Tanaka was unable to make a quick recovery inside of the ring and had to be stretchered out.